HM-25/Git-Cheat-Sheet/README.md

 Step 2: Create a git repository on your local machine!

 Step 3: Connect the 2 repos, using remote!

+    Git Remote commands:

+    git remote -v => Lists all existing remotes in a repository.
+    note: in the empty git repo we created there will be no output after we run this command, because we still did not set up the remote!

+    git remote add <name> <SSH> => command to create a new remote.
+    note: standard name for remote is "origin" in <SSH> we paste the SSH key of our empty GitHub repo we want to connect.

 Step 4: check if we made remote using git remote -v!